The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Boundedness, non-atomicity, and hypergraph ideals

 \begin{definition} An ideal $\iI$ on $\omega$ is \textit{non-atomic} if there exists a $\preceq$-decreasing sequence $\seqn{\pP_n}$ of finite partitions of $\omega$ such that for every $\subseteq$-decreasing sequence $\seqn{A_n\in\pP_n}$ and every set $E\sub\omega$ such that $E\sm A_n$ is finite for every $n\io$ we have $E\in\iI$. \end{definition}

 For basic information concerning non-atomic submeasures and ideals, see \cite{BFMS11}, \cite{DL08}, \cite{DL08ii}, \cite{DL09}, \cite{FMRS07}, \cite{FS10s}.
-In particular, note that for a strongly non-atomic submeasure $\varphi$ on $\omega$ the ideal $\exh(\varphi)$ is also non-atomic, but the converse may not hold---it holds provided that $\varphi=\psi^\bullet$ for some lsc submeasure $\psi$ on $\omega$ (see \cite[Section 3]{DL08ii} for details).
+In particular, note that for a strongly non-atomic submeasure $\varphi$ on $\omega$ the ideal $\zZ(\varphi)$ is also non-atomic, but the converse may not hold---it holds provided that $\varphi=\psi^\bullet$ for some lsc submeasure $\psi$ on $\omega$ (see \cite[Section 3]{DL08ii} for details).

-The relations between the Nikodym property and non-atomic submeasures and ideals were first studied by Drewnowski, Florencio and Pa\'ul \cite{DFP96}, where it was proved, among others, that for a strongly non-atomic submeasure $\varphi$ on $\omega$ the ideal $\zZ(\varphi)=\{A\sub\omega\colon \varphi(A)=0\}$ has the Nikodym property (so in particular the asymptotic density zero ideal $\zZ$ has the Nikodym property, cf. \cite[Proposition 6]{DFP94}).
+The relations between the Nikodym property and non-atomic submeasures and ideals were first studied by Drewnowski, Florencio, and Pa\'ul in \cite{DFP96}, where it was proved, among others, that for a strongly non-atomic submeasure $\varphi$ on $\omega$ the ideal $\zZ(\varphi)$ has (LGBPs) and so the Nikodym property (hence, in particular, the asymptotic density zero ideal $\zZ$ has both of the properties, cf. \cite[Proposition 6]{DFP94}).
 Let us note here that a bit earlier Pa\v{s}t\'{e}ka \cite{Pas90} proved that such ideal $\zZ(\varphi)$ has (PSP).

 The following non-atomicity property of ideals, shortly called (NPP), was introduced by Stuart \cite{Stu07} (for rings of sets).
 We also introduce its strong variant, because it is somewhat easier to handle than (NPP) and, as shown in Proposition \ref{prop:snpp_nonatomic}, it unifies both (NPP) and non-atomicity of ideals.